unioslo/zabbix-cli/docs/manual.rst

 -------------------------

-The file ``$HOME/.zabbix-cli_auth_token`` will be created with information about the API-auth-token from the last login.
+The file ``$HOME/.zabbix-cli_auth_token`` will be created with information about the API-auth-token from the last login if the parameter ``use_auth_token_file=ON`` is defined in the configuration file.

 The information in this file will be used, if we can, to avoid having to write the username and password everytime you use ``zabbix-cli``.
 This